straubt1/sentinel-agent-functions/README.md

 I created this repository to demonstrate a kind of framework that would allow me to create Go functions that I could call from Sentinel policies, starting with a few common use cases I have run into in the past.

-Adding new functions should be straight forward and involve minimal changes to the existing codebase.
+Adding new functions should be straightforward and involve minimal changes to the existing codebase.

 ## Requirements